KhronosGroup/SYCL_Reference/source/iface/vector-types.rst

    vec(vector_t nativeVector);

-The first option default constructs a vector with element type ``sycl::DataT`` and with ``NumElements`` dimensions by default construction of each of its elements.
+The first option default constructs a vector with element type ``DataT`` and with ``NumElements`` dimensions by default construction of each of its elements.
 The second option is by setting each value to ``arg`` by assignment.